IT-Yeti8/Andos_Reviews/README.md

 - Managing networking, security, observability, and scalability end-to-end

 It’s not just an app — it’s a **portfolio piece** to showcase readiness for cloud engineering roles.

+---

+## 🚀 Next Steps
+Planned improvements to continue evolving this project:

+- **Kubernetes Practice**: Extend containerization work by deploying the backend with Docker Compose locally, then move to Amazon EKS or Minikube for hands-on orchestration and scaling.
+- **Advanced Certification Goal**: Pursue the AWS Certified Solutions Architect – Associate to strengthen cloud design knowledge and complement existing AWS/Linux certifications.
+- **Disaster Recovery & High Availability**: Explore multi-AZ database setups (e.g., RDS or DynamoDB Global Tables) and implement backup/restore strategies to practice business continuity planning.